Mastering the Asia Squat: A Guide to Tradition, Benefits, and Practice

 + It is because the weather is hot and humid, with a lot of rain, making the ground and environment wet.
 And people squat everywhere to avoid getting wet in the wet season.
 In contrast, the summer is hot, squatting to feel cooler.

 + Asian squat originates from the agricultural culture.
-The field is wet, full of weeds, and the farmers cannot bring chairs to work in the farms and rice fields, so people just squat to rest.
+The field is wet and full of weeds, and the farmers cannot bring chairs to work in the farms and rice fields, so people just squat to rest.

 asian squat culture